remotion-dev/remotion/packages/docs/docs/lambda/getawsclient.md

 - For `lambda`: The [`@aws-sdk/client-lambda`](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-lambda/index.html#aws-sdkclient-lambda) package

 :::note
-You don't need to create a new client from the SDK and instead reuse the `client` that is also returned and being used by Remotion, in order to save memory.
+You don't need to create a new client from the SDK and should instead reuse the `client` that is also returned and being used by Remotion, in order to save memory.
 :::